The molecular chemistry of Type Ibc supernovae, and diagnostic potential with the James Webb Space Telescope: Molecular structure

 \subsection{Collisional vibrational transitions}

-For collisions with electrons, cross-sections $\sigma(E)$ for vibrational transitions to the ground level, i.e. $\sigma(\nu=1 \rightarrow \nu =0)$, $\sigma(\nu=2 \rightarrow \nu =0)$ etc, are available for CO \citep{risticRateCoefficientsResonant2007}.
+For collisions with electrons, cross-sections $\sigma(E)$ for vibrational transitions to the ground level, such as $\sigma(\nu=1 \rightarrow \nu =0)$, $\sigma(\nu=2 \rightarrow \nu =0)$ etc, are available for CO \citep{risticRateCoefficientsResonant2007}.
 From these cross-sections, the rate coefficients as functions of temperature, $q(\nu \rightarrow \nu =0)(T)$, can then be calculated assuming a Maxwellian distribution for the thermal electrons.
 Rate coefficients for excitation can consequently be obtained through detailed balance relations.

 To account for other such transitions in CO where no data are available, scaling laws have to be applied.
 There are several different implementations of such scaling laws available for collisional transitions, and while physical motivations are typically given for a specific formulation, there is no general consensus for which scheme is most accurate.
 This issue is discussed in detail in \citet{thiRadiationThermochemicalModels2013}, where they compared three different scaling laws: from \citet{scoville_collisional_1980}, from \citet{elitzur_vibrational_1983}, and from \citet{chandraCollisionalRatesVibrotational2001}.